 Many things can cause an itch: dry skin, poison ivy and bug bites, to name a few.
 Typically skin cancer isn’t the first cause that comes to mind when you itch, but if the irritation persists, it might be something you want a dermatologist to look at.

-“Itching is not the usual symptom of skin cancer, and an itch, in general, is more commonly caused by something else,” says Ilene Rothman, MD, Associate Professor of Oncology at Roswell Park Comprehensive Cancer Center.
+“Itching is not the usual symptom of skin cancer, and an itch, in general, is more commonly caused by something else,” says Ilene Rothman, MD, formerly of Roswell Park Comprehensive Cancer Center.
 “Surprisingly, sometimes skin cancer can, in fact, itch, and occasionally that’s the complaint from patients.”

 Want to learn more about skin cancer?